moldstruct/mc-md/README.md

 ## Running a simulation
+To run a simulation we follow the exact same steps as for a normal GROMACS simulation up we call `mdrun`.
+We need to run it with the `-ionize` flag, and make sure that we have a the folder `Atomic_data` containing the `energy_levels_X.txt` and `rate_transitions_to_gromacs_X.txt`.
+The folder must be present in the same directory from where we run the simulation.

 ## Output
 ### MD output
+All standard GROMACS output like the .trr and .edr files are still given as output.

 ### Additional output
 Along with the normal MD output that a GROMACS sim would give, when the userint5 is set to 1,